 What’s Different About My Healthier Sweet and Sour Chicken Recipe?

 This version of Sweet and Sour Chicken has all the flavour and spice of the original.
 What it doesn’t have is the day-glo colour and the artificial taste.
-Although I wouldn’t classify anything with half a cup of jam in it as ‘healthy’, with less sugar than is in many of the prepared sauces you will find in the supermarket and some restaurants, it’s definitely ‘healthier’.
+Although I wouldn’t classify anything with a third of a cup of jam (just under 6 tablespoons) in it as ‘healthy’, it does have less sugar and fewer additives than many of the prepared sauces you will find in the supermarket and some restaurants.
+So while it still doesn’t qualify as ‘healthy’, it is definitely ‘healthier’!

 Baked Instead of Stir Fried